TaoistKing/chatchat/README.md

 ##run your web client
 - open [localhost:3000](http://localhost:3000) on your browser

->Note: currently the web client only supports text message, and all messages sent from Web will be broadcast message
+>Note: currently the web client only supports text message, and all messages sent from Web will be broadcast message.
+You will need two iOS client for voice/video chat.

 ##run your iOS client
 - install dependency with `pod install`